Niptlox/MangoATEditor/README.md

-# Mango Auto Translate Editor
+# Manga Auto Translate Editor
 Applications for automatic translation of manga from Japanese, Chinese, Korean or English